+From: https://healthpolicy.duke.edu/sites/default/files/2019-11/rwd_reliability.pdf

 Model Training.
 AI-algorithms are usually trained on a separate dataset, named the training dataset and validated on a separate dataset, to reliably measure the performance of the algorithm.
 The training datasets should be well represented (for instance by considering prevalence of disease/condition) to avoid ‘class imbalance’.
 Medical record data is inherently biased, and thus, there is a need to incorporate non-medical data such as the social determinants of health.
 Furthermore, underrepresentation of important diagnostic features may limit performance of the model and cause bias.
 This can be avoided by ensuring inclusion and exclusion criteria at the patient level and input data level do not create a selection bias.
 Furthermore, ensuring the datasets are reflective of the setting in which the model will be applied - a lack of diverse data (age, race, geographic areas) could limit the generalizability and accuracy of developed AI solution.
 This is demonstrated by a recent study by Stanford University that shows 71% of patient data from just three states trains most AI diagnostic tools.